Lancaster County EMT accused of illegally recording patients

 Nathan Graham Appel, of Manheim, has been charged with a felony count of intersection, disclosure, or use of wire electronic or oral communications after an investigation that was launched in December 2020, police say.

 The investigation began after police in Elizabethtown received a complaint, according to the NLCRP.
+The person who made the complaint told police Appel had made recordings of patients on at least two occasions in Penn Township and Clay Township, and provided officers with a micro SD card containing some of the recordings, police say.

-Appel is an EMT with Northwest EMS, police say.
+Appel is an EMT with Northwest EMS, according to police.

-Appel is accused of making video and audio recordings of patients he was serving, police say.
 In addition to violating state wiretap laws, his actions violate Northwest EMS policy, police say.